This post was originally published as the introduction to an issue of TheHomeSchoolMom newsletter.

 Times and dates of sunrises, sunsets, moonrises, and moon phases are included on this website, which adjusts for your location.
 Informative articles and illustrations about moon phases, too!

-This “HubbleSite” has free downloadable astronomy ebooks you can print, or view the beautiful photography on a tablet or computer.
+This “HubbleSite” has free astronomy ebooks you can print, or view the beautiful photography on a tablet or computer.
 There are also videos, articles, images, and other resources—some in Spanish.

 Crayola has a free printable page so your kids can connect the stars to create constellations, just like the connect-the-dot pages.
 Find the same constellations in the sky, and create your own dot-to-dots!